-In mid-2019, Voluntary Assisted Dying became a legal option in Victoria.
-Medical oncologist Dr Cameron McLaren says the dozens of cases he's been involved in "have been overwhelmingly positive".
+Since Voluntary Assisted Dying became a legal option in Victoria, Dr McLaren says the dozens of cases he's been involved in "have been overwhelmingly positive".

-While there has been movement in other states, there is still a lot of work to be done.
-The denial of choice causes terrible and unnecessary distress to people like Janet and their families.
+While there has been movement in other states to introduce VAD laws, there is still a lot of work to be done.
+The denial of choice causes terrible and unnecessary distress to people living with a terminal illness and their families.

 Your donation will support better, informed conversations about our right to ‘go gently’ – conversations at dinner tables and among friends, medical professionals and lawmakers.